Week 2: July 17-24, 2016

 In addition to classes with Nina and Glen, students will be able to choose from classes in other subjects, including vocal music, medieval and renaissance repertory, recorder technique, instrumental improvisation, large group playing, beginning instruments and more.
 Music teachers!
 Documentation needed for CEUs can be provided.
 Nina and Glen's teaching has been shown to be highly compatible with Orff and classroom music teaching methods.

-Tuition $570 (choose 'Central Program') Click here for information on Room and Board options.
+Tuition $570 (2016 tuition tba) (choose 'Central Program') Click here for information on Room and Board options.
 Registration is now open!

 Hear Nina and Glen: